Our helpline: 01924 200799 Mon, Tue, Thu 9am-4pm | Wed, Fri 9am-8pm

 A policy template

-To help employers in the creation of a Miscarriage policy, we have supplied a downloadable template here.
+To help employers in the creation of a Miscarriage policy, we have supplied a downloadable template as Word document or pdf.
 It is intended to be a guide only and will need adapting in line with an organisation’s existing policies.
 It is to be read in conjunction with the notes provided below.

 You might also like to see other policies which have been developed by other organisations and companies.